rndmorris/Salis-Arcana/docs/thaumcraft_configuration.md

 The default maximum rate of 4.2% is vanilla Thaumcraft's maximum decay rate with its flat decay at 100 total aspects.

+### ConfigOption: `pauseTCParticlesWithGame`
+If true, Thaumcraft particles will behave like vanilla particles and pause when the game is paused.

 ## Node Behaviors (Group `node_behaviors`)

 ### Config Option: `hungryDynamicReach` (Default `false`)